gctools-outilsgc/aurora-design-system/documentation/pages/forms-button-inputs.md

 ## Switches

-Switches are used for dichotomous questions or options.
+Switches are used when only one of two options can be selected.
 They represent simple questions such as yes/no or on/off style options.
 Typically, the yes/on option is more colourful and prominent than the no/off option.

 Switches can be used in all kinds of forms, or other types of functions such as Settings, Profile Options etc.